Chhattisgarhi cinema

-Chhollywood refers to the film industry of Chhattisgarh state, central India, or to films created in the Chhattisgarhi language.
+Chhattisgarhi Cinema also known as Chhollywood refers to the film industry of Chhattisgarh state, Central India, or to films created in the Chhattisgarhi language.
 It was established in 1965 with the release of the first Chhattisgarhi-language film, Kahi Debe Sandesh.

 History

-Kahi Debe Sandesh (transl.
-Convey The Message) was released in 1965.
+Kahi Debe Sandesh was released in 1965.
 Directed and produced by Manu Nayak, it was a story of intercaste love; its release caused controversy, with Brahmins calling for a ban.
 The next Chhattisgarhi film to be released was Ghar Dwar in 1971, produced by Vijay Kumar Pandey.
 However, both performed poorly at the box office.

 On October 27, 2000, Mor Chhainha Bhuinya was released, the first Chhattisgarhi film since Ghar Dwar.
-The film was a major success, grossing ₹20,000,000, recouping its budget of ₹2,000,000 - ₹3,000,000.
+The film was a major success, grossing over ₹20,000,000, recouping its budget of around ₹2,000,000.